leonardocrociani/Neural-Network-Julia/README.md

 - Commented, readable code

 All the code is in the `src` folder.
 The `main.jl` file is the entry point of the program.
-The other modules must be putted in the `src/lib` folder.
+The other modules must be put in the `src/lib` folder.